The Corporate Immigration Review: Uruguay

 This was the result of a change of direction in government policy, in addition to a favourable situation boosted by the world crisis.
 In Uruguay, the economy enjoyed superlative growth, assisted by the continuation of an economic policy that commenced a decade ago, and this has clearly been reflected in immigration trends in the country.

-As mentioned in Section III, the number of applicants for residence in Uruguay has increased dramatically, mainly due to the migration of Argentinean, Brazilian and Venezuelan citizens, while the influx of foreign employees has led to an increase in the qualified workforce.
+As mentioned in Section III, the number of applicants for residence in Uruguay has increased dramatically, mainly as a result of the migration of Argentinean, Brazilian and Venezuelan citizens, while the influx of foreign employees has led to an increase in the qualified workforce.